Groups, Orders, and Dynamics: General Properties

 \begin{small}\begin{ex} If $\Gamma$ is a group containing a nontrivial finite subgroup $\Gamma_0$ and $\Gamma_0 \subset \mg$, then for any finite dimension subspace $D \subset \mathbb{R} (\Gamma)$ of finitely-supported functions which are constant along the cosets of $\Gamma_0$, we have $I^*_{(\Gamma,\mg)} \big( |D| \big) < I_{(\Gamma,\mg)} \big( |D| \big)$.
 If $\Gamma$ is infinite, this yields \esp $I^*_{(\Gamma,\mg)} ( r ) < I_{(\Gamma,\mg)} ( r )$, \esp for all $r \geq 0$. \end{ex}\end{small}

 Despite the preceding example, the equivalence between $I$ and $I^*$ holds for left-orderable groups.
 (It is an open question whether this remains true for torsion-free groups; for groups with torsion, see Example \ref{laurent}.)
+The proof of this fact (due to Gromov) is reproduced below.

 \vsp

 \begin{thm} {\em If $\Gamma$ is a finitely-generated left-orderable group, then for every finite generating system $\mg$ containing $id$, one has $I_{(\Gamma,\mg)} = I^*_{(\Gamma,\mg)} $.} \end{thm}